DonnieData/DonnieData.github.io/_posts/2022-8-8-post-sqlite_database_migration.md

 In this projectI migrate an entire SQLite database into PostgreSQL and explore the use of Views, which is a common but powerful feature.

+## Database Migration
+-loadd sqlite database file into python environment using sqlite3 library

+-query data from the loaded data model and convert into dataframes using pandas library

+-use pandas to_sql feature which essentially creates a table via defineddatabase connection and iterates an insert statement.

+-Once the data migration is complete, we can review the tables and thier stucture within the database -ERD

+## Insights with views

 <div class="notice">
 <figure>